-Page 3 of 3 - “I think there are definitely certain people who will not opt for a healthy lifestyle, regardless,” he said, “but I think there is a certain population that is teetering and might choose a healthier lifestyle if they had the information.
+“I think there are definitely certain people who will not opt for a healthy lifestyle, regardless,” he said, “but I think there is a certain population that is teetering and might choose a healthier lifestyle if they had the information.
 It is that middle population we are looking at.”

 White said creating calories awareness at restaurants may lead to healthier eating at home.

 “If you can eat healthy at a fast food restaurant, you can eat healthy anywhere,” White said.
 “If you can face great tasting things like cheeses and butter and tasty fried foods, you’ve dodged a bullet.”